 Around 1346, in order to obtain separate council and jury chambers, the half-timber floor was demolished, and in its place two brick storeys were erected, each slightly more than 3 meters high, with a council hall downstairs and jury chamber above.
 In the years 1379 – 1382, the town hall building was enlarged towards the west, erecting new rooms for the municipal weight and the courtroom (now Red Hall) on the purchased plots.
 Since the city council could not function in the former low hall, the ceiling dividing the two previously raised floors was demolished, so that a new high representative room was created (now the White Hall).
 Around the courtyard, after receiving the additional plot, the half-timber buildings of the so-called “city court” were situated.

-In 1537, around the courtyard, on the site of the former city inn, new three-story buildings were erected.
-Its rooms on the first floor were covered with gothic vaults (Winter Room, Small Court Room).
+In 1537, around the courtyard, on the site of the former city inn, new three-story buildings were erected, forming three wings attached to the north-west wall of the former town hall.
+Its rooms on the first floor were covered with Gothic vaults (Winter Room, Small Court Room).

 Currently, the restored town hall building houses the Historical Museum of the City of Gdańsk.
 Inside you can admire a lot of antique paintings and furniture that survived the war, and during the summer tourist season you can enter the observation gallery in the tower.
 Opening hours and ticket prices can be found on the official website of the museum here.